plotly/plotly.github.io/_posts/connectors/2016-12-20-connector-https.md

       img: "![](/static/images/database-connectors/https/second-done.png)"
  - title: Add certificate to your keychain
    sub-steps:
     - copy: "Having generated the self-signed keys we need to ask our browsers to accept them.
-This requires us to add the self-signed sertificate to our keychain.
+This requires us to add the self-signed certificate to our keychain.
 Click on the third item to get started."
       img: "![](/static/images/database-connectors/https/third.png)"
     - copy: "Click on *View instructions* to see the steps required."
       img: "![](/static/images/database-connectors/https/click-instructions.png)"